Cat Burglar

-Cat Burglar is a 2022 animated interactive film created by Charlie Brooker and co-written by supervising director Mike Hollingsworth and director James Bowman, with Annabel Jones as an executive producer.
-Debuting on Netflix on 22 February 2022, the viewer plays cartoon cat burglar named Rowdy who is trying to steal a valuable artwork from a museum which is being protected by security guard dog named Peanut.
-The viewer must answer a series of trivia questions correctly in order to advance the story, and avoid Rowdy losing his three remaining lives.
+Cat Burglar is a 2022 adult animated interactive heist comedy short film created by Charlie Brooker and co-written by supervising director Mike Hollingsworth and director James Bowman, with Annabel Jones as an executive producer.
+The viewer plays as a cartoon cat burglar named Rowdy who is trying to steal a valuable artwork from a museum which is protected by a security guard dog named Peanut.
+The viewer must answer a series of trivia questions correctly to advance the story and avoid Rowdy losing his three remaining lives.
 The film pays homage to the works of animator Tex Avery.

+The film debuted on Netflix on 22 February 2022 and was made available until 1 December 2024.

 It was nominated for two Children's and Family Emmy Awards, including one for Outstanding Interactive Media.
-The soundtrack's composer, Christopher Willis, won the Outstanding Music Direction and Composition for an Animated Program category.
+The soundtrack, composed by Christopher Willis, won the award for Outstanding Music Direction and Composition for an Animated Program.

 Plot

 Rowdy (James Adomian), a feline burglar, learns that a museum is displaying a valuable artwork which he decides to steal.
 Peanut (Alan Lee), the museum's canine security guard, is ordered by the museum's director (Trevor Devall) to protect the artwork from being stolen.
 The story sees Rowdy attempting to break into the museum and successfully steal the painting without being caught by Peanut, which is done by the viewer answering a series of trivia questions.
 Every time the viewer gets the questions right, the story progresses.
+Wrong answers lead to Rowdy losing one of his three remaining lives—a montage shows him losing six lives before the burglary.
 The cartoon ends when either Rowdy successfully steals the artwork and wins, or when Rowdy runs out of lives and loses.